unm-digital-history/campus-history/essays/University-Police/index.md

   pre-box-space = "100vh"
   font-size = "150%"
   line-height = "150%"
-  box-content='The image behind this text is of the original police force created in what must have been Spring of 1947.'
+  box-content='The background picture displays the current location of the UNMPD department in the basement of Hokona-Zuni Hall.'
 %}